KrisieP/Band-Project/README.md

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

 [Back to Top](#table-of-contents)

+<a></a>
+## **Bugs**

+### Carousel Gallery

+* **Bug**
+Previous and Next buttons did not work reasearched on google and it would require javascript which i have not learnt at this point.

+* **Fix**
+Custom javascript needs to be implimented to repair the issue

+* **Verdict**
+The fix is not urgent and can wait until a later release.

+### Live Events Table

+* **Bug**
+The table falls out of landscape center alignment on mobile size devices when using the Safari Browser.

+* **Fix**
+A safari browser is required to fix this issue and i do not have a Apple device to test and implement a fix, windows and android devices are no longer supported by Apple.

+* **Verdict**
+Find a Apple computer to use safari dev tools to implement a fix for later release.

+### Hamburger mobile navbar dropdown menu

+* **Bug**
+On mobile devices when you click the hamburger icon, the menu appears nicely.
+Whenever you click on one of the menu links the dropdown menu doesn't dissapear and stays open.

+* **Fix**
+I have found some custom JQuery script that I have implemented into index.html

+* **Verdict**
+The menu now close upon clicking a link as it should.